Dahranwala

 Dahranwala (Punjabi, Urdu: ڈاہرانوالہ) is a city located in Tehsil Chishtian, within the District Bahawalnagar of Punjab Province of Pakistan.

 Geography

 The city of Dahranwala is situated in the southern region of Punjab Province.
 The surrounding area is characterized by a flat, fertile plain, making it highly suitable for agriculture.
 It shares its administrative boundaries with Haroonabad to the east, Hasilpur to the west, Chishtian to the north, and Fort Abbas to the south.

 Population and demographics

 Dahranwala has an estimated population of around 38,000 people.
 The city is home to a diverse community, with residents speaking Punjabi, Urdu, and Saraiki.
+While majority of people's speak Pubjabi approximately 95 percent.
 Islam is the predominant religion, although a small Christian minority also resides in the area.

 Economy

 Dahranwala's economy is primarily based on agriculture.
 The city is particularly known for the cultivation of wheat and cotton, which are major contributors to the local economy.

 Education

 Dahranwala hosts several educational institutions that cater to students from primary to higher secondary levels.
 These institutes play a vital role in improving literacy and educational opportunities in the region.